 If you have experienced racial discrimination, wage and hour injustices, or other employment-related problems, chances are you are not alone.
 I can help you determine whether your best interests would be served by joining a class-action lawsuit or filing an individual claim.
 Seeking representation from a qualified Los Angeles employment class actions attorney is the best way to fight back against unethical employers and recover the wages and compensation you rightly deserve.

 Class action lawsuits can often get complicated.
 When there is significant money at stake, choosing the right Los Angeles class action attorney can often make the difference between recovering the wages and compensation you deserve or coming up empty-handed.
 From the time a client visits our Los Angeles law office for the first time, my legal team and I will take the time to address all of your questions and concerns about employment law.
 For qualified class-action representation in Southern California, individuals and other lawyers have turned to The Kaufman Law Firm.
-Contact our Los Angeles law office today and schedule a free initial consultation to discuss your case.
+Contact our Los Angeles law office today and schedule an initial consultation to discuss your case.

 Se Habla Español.